RLuckom/exploranda/README.md

 Exploranda is not designed for use cases that require modifying data in APIs (such as PUT requests and many POST requests, etc.).

+To get started creating a report, see the [Getting Started](docs/getting-started.md) doc.

 ## Design